-- f) This represents the core learning and teaching experience for the student and would normally represent one hour of timetabled formal scheduled teaching (FST). - g) The tutor should arrive before the start of the teaching session and be satisfied that the space is effectively prepared for students to engage in learning.
-The space is to be left in a similar condition at the end of the session.
+- This represents the core learning and teaching experience for the student and would normally represent one hour of timetabledformal scheduled teaching (FST). - b) The tutor should arrive before the start of the teaching session and be satisfied that the space is effectively prepared for students to engage in learning.
+The space is to be left in a similar condition at the end of the session. - c) This would involve (often with other academic colleagues) reviewing and evaluating ongoing student work giving appropriate developmental advice.
+(See expectations for on-site presence for assessment below).

-- h) This would involve (often with other academic colleagues) reviewing and evaluating ongoing student work giving appropriate developmental advice.
-(See expectations for on-site presence for assessment below). - i) This would include monitoring attendance and reporting to the line manager any issues / giving appropriate feedback to students. - j) Such meetings would not normally exceed 2-3 meetings per term and should be proportionate to the overall VP hours.
+d) Such meetings would not normally exceed 2-3 meetings per term and should be proportionate to the overall VP hours.
 VPs would not normally be expected to attend outside of their teaching days.
 They should also be advised of the timing of such meetings at the time of signing their contract and work plan each year.